HowToGetLicensed

 Receive Your Contractor License

-Once you've passed the exam and met all requirements, the No state-level licensing — registration available will issue your contractor license.
+Once you've passed the exam and met all requirements, your local licensing authority — registration available will issue your contractor license.
 You can then legally perform contracting work in Maine.

 Time: 1-4 weeks